 FEAR NOT, YOUNG AND BUDGET-LIMITED OYSTER ENTHUSIASTS!
 I’ve discovered a way to enjoy oysters at a nice restaurant AND get full without spending more than $40 per person, tops.
 It’s still a pricey meal, to be sure, but it’s not outrageous for a special occasion or a treat.

-Basically, apps and ‘Zerts is just a way of eating that involves only appetizers and desserts.
-I don’t know about you, but the appetizer section is almost always the most appealing part of the menu.
+The formula is called Apps & Oysters.
+I don’t know about you, but to me, the appetizer section is almost always the most appealing part of the menu.
 High-end mains often fall flat for me because they cost so much but don’t often deliver as much deliciousness as I would hope. $28 for roasted branzino? $25 for a fancy pasta dish? $40+ for a steak that I might not be able to finish?
 I’m 22, I can’t afford that.

 Apps, though!
 Appetizers are where joy lives.
 Fried calamari.
 Small portions of mac and cheese.
 Tuna or salmon tartares, crudos, ceviches, or tatakis.
 Gazpachos.
 Chowders.
 Satays.
 Queso fundido.
 Mozzarella sticks.
 Caprese and caesar salads.
 Literally all the best foods live in the appetizer section- and they often cost half the price of an entree or less.